statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/off-chain-funding.md

 classDef defunded opacity:0.2;
 ' />

 If this seems overly complicated: the complexity is there to ensure that these updates can be executed in any order.
-If some of the parties do not cooperate, we maintain the property that all of the participatns may recover their funds.
+If some of the parties do not cooperate, we maintain the property that all of the participants may recover their funds.

 ## Virtual defunding

-## Challenging with a deep funding tree
+## Challenging with a deep funding graph

 If the hub goes AWOL, in the worst-case scenario we would need to finalize the ledger channel as well as _all_ of the channels funded by that ledger channel, in order to recover our on chain deposit.
 See the section on [sad-path finalization](./finalize-a-channel-sad).